 Drop the mixture carefully in the pan one tablespoon at a time and fry in medium heat on both sides.
 Take out when golden and place in a platter lined with kitchen paper.

 Serve immediately with your main course or a selection of starters at ouzo time!

-More often than not, I enjoy these golden pieces of yumminess with black-eye pea and spinach soup.
-This is a recipe from the Greek island of Limnos in the north Eagean sea – my father’s birthplace.
-I will share this recipe with you next time!
+More often than not, I enjoy these golden pieces of yumminess with a soup of black-eyed peas and spinach.
+This is a recipe from the Greek island of Limnos in the north Aegean sea – my father’s birthplace.
+Get the recipe here

 VARIATION: Instead of curry and ginger, try adding cumin!